pfruan/DiSNEP/README.md

 #type indicates the type of input assocaitaion signals, "pvalue" or "zscore".
 #beta is a regularization parameter representing weights for signal sources where beta = 0 means no priotitization.
 The default value is 0.75.
 #iter is the number of iterations.
 The default value is 10.
 #difference	is a parameter for converenge defining when the iteration stops.The default value is 1e-6.
+#top is a parameter for how many genes will be selected.
 #The returned value is a list of prioritized genes ranked from high to low.

 res=diffus_vec(signals,se_post,type="pvalue", beta=0.75, iter=10, difference=1e-6)